 Absorption Rate: Basil seeds swell faster in water, while chia seeds take more time.

-Cooling Properties: Basil seeds are ideal for cooling down the body.
+Cooling Properties: Basil seeds are often used for cooling down the body.

 Texture: Both form a gel-like consistency, but basil seeds are slightly crunchier.